 Artraker was initiated by Indian-born political artist Manali Jagtap-Nyheim as a way of bringing artists and peace-building organisations together to explore creative synergy, and to give recognition to an arts practice that is dedicated to making a difference in highly challenging environments.

-Its launch in 2012 was supported by International Conflict and Security (INCAS) Consulting Ltd, International Alert, Pulse Brands, and Integrity Research and Consultancy Ltd. Other partners joined Artraker and the first Artraker Award took place in 2013.
+Its launch in 2012 was supported by International Conflict and Security (INCAS) Consulting Ltd, International Alert, and Pulse Brands.
+Other partners joined Artraker and the first Artraker Award took place in 2013.
 It was followed by the establishment of "the Artrakers", a network of 17 shortlisted and trail-blazing conflict artists who are spearhard the development of the field and a creative dialogue with peace-building organisations.

 The second Artraker Awards took place in 2014, offering three award categories and prizes of GBP2500.
 It was implemented with the support of a/political and the Gallerie Nikki Diana Marquardt (Paris), and Artraker institutional partners.
 It expanded the Artrakers network to include another 12 artists.